SfTI-Robotics/SfTI-Robotics.github.io/ScenarioComparsion/MountainCar.md

 The shortest time for DQN was 5 secs and for Double DQN was 2 secs, signifying that Double DQN takes less time to complete tasks successfully.

 ### Reward Comparison
 From the graphs, the highest reward for both algorithms were about the same, -125.
+During one of the three trials for Double DQN, the reward reached above -100.
+This never occurred for the two (hard won) trials for DQN.

 ## Conclusion